Modernaires

 Paul Whiteman

-Formed in Buffalo, New York, as a high school trio, original members Hal Dickinson, Chuck Goldstein[2], and Bill Conway[3] initially called themselves the “Don Juan Two and Three” and the “Three Weary Willies.”
-They performed on local and national radio as the Blue Ribbon Boys before joining Ray Noble’s band.
+The group went through several names before finally settling on their now famous moniker.
+Formed in Buffalo, New York, as a high school trio, original members Hal Dickinson, Chuck Goldstein[2], and Bill Conway[3] initially called themselves the “Don Juan Two and Three” and the Three Weary Willies.
+They also performed on local and national radio as the Blue Ribbon Boys before joining Ray Noble’s band.
 It was Noble who suggested the name Modernaires.[4]
 They also worked for Ozzie Nelson, who billed them as the Three Wizards of Ozzie.

 By April 1938, the Modernaires had joined Paul Whiteman, appearing on his radio show as well as touring and recording with the orchestra.
-According to Whiteman, at one point during their tour of the South in early 1938, the quartet was stopped at a Japanese beetle quarantine inspection station and when asked if they had any insect-bearing plants in their car they made a joke about have a lot of “jitterbugs” inside.
+According to Whiteman, at one point during their tour of the South in early 1938, the quartet was stopped at a Japanese beetle quarantine inspection station and when asked if they had any insect-bearing plants in their car they made a joke about having a lot of “jitterbugs” inside.
 They were then ordered to pull over so the officers could fumigate the vehicle.
 It apparently took a great deal of explanation to convince the officers what a jitterbug actually was.

-When Hutton left the tour in August 1943, Kelly replaced her.
-She became an adjunct member of the group, which toured and recorded as the “Modernaires with Paula Kelly,” though the four male members of the group also continued to perform and record without Kelly as just the “Modernaires.”
+When Hutton left the tour in August 1943, Kelly replaced her, becoming an adjunct member of the group, which toured and recorded as the “Modernaires with Paula Kelly,” though the four male members of the group also continued to perform and record without Kelly as just the “Modernaires.”
 The ensemble played one last engagement with Miller, via a three-way radio connection that included Hutton, on September 2, 1944.
 The broadcast was heard by soldiers in England and France.
 The group continued to use Miller’s name in promotion through the mid-1940s, performing many of the songs they sang while with the late leader’s band.
 They recorded on Columbia throughout the 1940s and into 1950, moving to Coral in 1951.

 The group’s line-up went through several changes during the 1940s and 1950s.
 Drake left the group at some point but rejoined in May 1946.
 Fran Scott joined in June 1946.
 Conway was out of the group by that same month, though sources don’t give an indication who replaced whom between Drake, Scott and Conway during that period.
 The line-up of Dickinson, Brewster, Scott and Drake remained intact until August 1948, when Jan Garber vocalist Alan Copeland replaced Brewster.[7]
 Copeland was still there as of late 1950 when the line-up was given as Dickinson, Scott, Drake and Copeland, however a mid-1951 photo shows the group’s members as Dickinson, Brewster, Scott and Drake again.
 The photo attribution to Brewster may have been an error, as a late 1951 birth announcement indicates that Copeland is still a Modernaire and an early 1954 photo list the members as Dickinson, Scott, Drake and Copeland again.
 Trumpet player and singer Dick Cathcart joined in early 1957, replacing Copeland, who went solo.